Wide variety of things available to purchase.

-Spring is prime fundraising season.
+Spring is the prime fundraising season.
 Easter, Mother's Day, Teacher Appreciation Week, and end-of-year field trips all land within a few weeks of each other — and supporters are already in a buying mindset.
 Our spring fundraisers are built to meet that momentum with products people actually want, a process that runs itself, and a profit structure that makes the effort worth it for every school, team, and community group.

 No upfront cost.
 No order sorting headaches.
 No chasing down payments.
 Just a straightforward spring fundraiser, your group will want to run again next year.